robert-hardy/fsq_20180212_agile_data_science/PITCHME.md

 Data is stored in 5 places:
 1. Wget into files, p91.
 2. Load into Spark, p92.
 3. SQL from Spark to JSON and Parquet files, p93.
-(259 MB, 248 MB).
-I guess that these files would be distributed across the cluster.
 4. From Spark to MongoDB, p95.
-5. From Spark to ElsaticSearch, p113.
+5. From Spark to ElasticSearch, p113.

 ---